Achaean League: Government

 The government of the league consisted of an assembly of citizens, a smaller council, and a strategos (general).

 The strategos (general) controlled the league's military forces.
 Originally, two strategoi held office simultaneously, but from 251, there was only one, who was elected annually by the assembly.
 Until 217 the strategos entered office in May; afterwards he assumed power at the beginning of winter.
 Individuals could hold the office more than once (and frequently did so), but not in consecutive years.
 The general was assisted in his duties by a board of ten demiourgoi, a secretary, a hipparch (cavalry commander), a navarch (admiral), and hypostrategoi (sub-generals commanding in military districts).
-The office of Hegemon (leader) was given to various Antigonid and Ptolemaic kings at various points in Achaean history.
-Ostensibly, the hegemon had ultimate command on land and sea, but in fact the office seems to have been an honorary position which obliged the holder to contribute money to the League and support the League's military ventures.
+The position of Hegemon (leader) was given to various Antigonid and Ptolemaic kings at various points in Achaean history.
+Ostensibly, the hegemon had ultimate command on land and sea, but in fact the position seems to have been an honorary position which obliged the holder to contribute money to the League and support the League's military ventures.

 Ultimate decision-making power rested with the assembly (synodos), which was held at Aegium four times a year.
 All male citizens of communities belonging to the League were entitled to attend.
 Alongside the assembly there was a council (boule), which was open to citizen men over thirty years old.
 Special meetings (synkletoi) had to be called in order for the league to declare war, form an alliance, or receive official communications from the Macedonian king or (later) the Roman Republic.

 The league was ostensibly a democracy, but control seems to have consistently rested with a small elite group who monopolised the generalship and other official positions.
 Given the difficulty of travelling to Aegium, assemblies were probably dominated by the wealthy.